demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 With all the dependent services are up, our next focus is deploying the application in azure app service.

 To deploy the application, we are going to use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest).
-It offers an convinent way to manage azure resource easily from the command line.
+It offers a convenient way to manage Azure resource easily from the command line.

-Make sure, you are having this [CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) in your machine as well as [an active Azure Subscription](https://azure.microsoft.com/en-us/free/)
+Make sure you are having this [CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) in your machine as well as [an active Azure Subscription](https://azure.microsoft.com/en-us/free/)

-The first thing that we have to do is Log in to our azure account from Azure CLI.
+The first thing that we have to do is Log in to our Azure account from Azure CLI.
 There are [multiple ways](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) we can log in and authenticate with the Azure CLI and here we are going to use the *Interactive log-in* option.

 Run the login command and then in the web browser go the given URL and enter the provided code.